Stand Build Regulations

 The use of liquefied fuel gases in compressed gas cylinders is prohibited in the buildings.

 An exception can be made for compressed gas cylinders holding a maximum of 400ml or the use of compressed gas cylinders holding other gases (e.g. balloon gas, oxygen).
-Both require express premission from the Operations team and HMC.
+Both require express permission from the Operations team and HMC.

 The relevant accident prevention regulations stipulate that precautions must be put in place to prevent compressed gas cylinders from being knocked, from falling over, from unauthorised access and from heating up.